Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 		frame.to_csv(f'{nsig_path}_Bw_training_set_nsig_{sig}.csv', index=False)

-These 141 nsig files are available for `download here <https://drive.google.com/file/d/12tg-bsbAVTNUWdL3yGadehPZMKOp52UJ/view?usp=sharing>`_.
+All 141 nsig files have been compiled for convenience and are available for `download here <https://drive.google.com/file/d/12tg-bsbAVTNUWdL3yGadehPZMKOp52UJ/view?usp=sharing>`_.

 Baseline Classification Models
 -----------

-The files generated above will be used to create baseline classifiers:
+The files generated in the previous steps will be used to build our baseline classifiers using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.
+These datasets provide the training and validation inputs necessary to evaluate model performance and establish a benchmark for subsequent analyses.

 .. code-block:: python

-	###  Read the Data Files ###
 	import numpy as np
 	import pandas as pd
 	from sklearn.model_selection import cross_validate, StratifiedKFold